MoSidow/Note-Taker/README.md

 ## Description

-In this assignment i have created a note taking app deployed to heroku, it allows users to add, delete or view a note
+In this assignment i have created a note taking app deployed to heroku, it allows users to add, delete or view a note.

 ## User Story